Housing Stability and Tenant Protection Act of 2019

 To get your rent history and find out if you are being overcharged, visit www.amirentstabilized.com.
 For more information on the information below, or to get support in organizing in your community, email firstname.lastname@example.org.

-Across New York, on May 1, over 17,000 tenants took collective action to not pay their rent.
-Nearly 2,000 tenants in 60 buildings went on rent strike with their tenant unions; and over 15,000 people who could not pay the rent joined the movement to not pay, together.
-New York passed the strongest eviction moratorium in the country.
+On May 1, 2020, in the start of a global pandemic over 17,000 tenants from across New York State took collective action and went on rent strike.
+Nearly 2,000 tenants in 60 buildings went on rent strike with their tenant unions, and over 15,000 people who could not pay the rent joined the movement.
+Over the next two years, tenants continued rent strikes and took direct action to keep tenants in their homes with eviction blockades and more.
+Together the New York State tenant movement won some of the strongest and longest-lasting eviction moratoria in the country.